-While there are laws that prohibit discrimination on various grounds including disability, I’m not sure that in a practical sense people with mental illness have access to equal protection.
+While laws prohibit discrimination on various grounds including disability, I’m not sure that, in a practical sense, people with mental illness have access to equal protection.
 It’s difficult to prove that such discrimination exists and to demonstrate conclusively that the disability was the primary issue.

 Everyone has the right to an effective remedy by the competent national tribunals for acts violating the fundamental rights granted him by the constitution or by law.

 As with the previous article, I’m not convinced that human rights tribunals can always be relied upon to protect the rights of people with invisible illnesses.
 That’s not to say that there shouldn’t be such tribunals, but I do think more needs to be done to support people with mental illnesses.